AMHD/The-Dark-and-Bright-Side-of-IoT-Dataset/README.md

 - RAW Packet size: in **Bytes**

 ### Citing this work
-When using this dataset, please make sure you cite this paper as following:
+When using this dataset, please make sure you cite the paper as following:

 ```
 @article{hussain2020dark,